 You’ll need a whole day to explore this city-state.
 The Vatican is home to the Pope, the famous Sistine Chapel, and it’s the headquarters of the Roman Catholic Church.
 You can go on a tour to avoid the line-ups (and trust me, they are huge).

 Admission to the Sistine Chapel and Museums: €16 ($17.60).

 Click here for directions.

-This iconic piece of architecture is a must-see for anyone travelling to Rome.
+This iconic piece of architecture is a must-see for anyone traveling to Rome.
 Construction was between 70 and 80 AD.
 You can view it from just the outside, but it’s worth spending the money to visit inside, and in particular, the lower level where the gladiators would fight.

 Admission: Adults €12, Reduced €7.50 for European Union members between 18 – 24.
 Free entrance for under 18 and over 65 years old from the European Union.